 - Intended reaction to contact with an object – stop and hold or stop and retract?

-Testing is the best way to find the closing speed and stopping time of a power-operated guard.
-Whether you use a stopping performance test set or use video to determine the stopping time, you can readily obtain the required information.
+Testing is the best way to find a power-operated guard’s closing speed and stopping time.
+Whether you use a stopping performance test set or video to determine the stopping time, you can readily obtain the required information.
 DON’T GUESS as this is critical information for the design.

 The closing force of a fluidically operated (hydraulic or pneumatic) guard can be easily calculated based on the applied pressure and the bore of the cylinder.
-If you are using an electrical actuator of some kind, you may need to devise a means to measure the applied force.
+If you are using an electric actuator, you may need to devise a means to measure the applied force.

-Your choice of pressure-sensitive edge device is a design decision that may be driven by purchasing agreements or by the preference of the end user.
+Your choice of pressure-sensitive edge device is a design decision that may be driven by purchasing agreements or by the end user’s preference.

 The initial deflection distance can be found in the device manual.

-Intended reaction to contact with an object is a design decision that needs to be made when developing the safety requirements specification.
+The intended reaction to contact with an object is a design decision to be made when developing the safety requirements specification.

-Depending on the outcome of the risk assessment, there are two separate safety functions that need to be considered:
+Depending on the outcome of the risk assessment, two separate safety functions need to be considered:

 - Prevention of unexpected starting of the hazard BEHIND the guard; and